marviq/log4j-appender-jira/README.md

-Marviq's JIRA Appender for Log4j README
+Marviq's JIRA Appender for Log4j

 The content of this project can be used as a standard Appender for the Log4j logging framework.
 The appender provided by this project will (attempt to) log events as (or in) Atlassian JIRA issues.